codewithaadi0620/prectice-git/README.md

 # prectice-git
-It is for Prectice purpose.
+It is for Prectice purpose.Adiya.